jazdw/jazdw.github.io/ppd_sid_dtcs.md

+---
-# PPD/SID DTCs and Switches
+title: PPD/SID DTCs and Switches
+permalink: /ppd-maps/DTCs
+---

 This is a quick write-up of my understanding of the DTCs and switches in the Siemens PPD and SID803/SID803A/SID206 ECUs.
 I will be working with the PPD SN100L8000000 file from the